Final update in Spain on Sunday 21 June at 2am.

 1. ‘Four Phase’ plan – introduction

-Spanish Prime Minister Pedro Sánchez announced his government’s ‘Plan for the Transition towards a new normality’ following the Coronavirus pandemic on Tuesday 28 April.
+Spanish Prime Minister Pedro Sánchez announced his government’s ‘Plan for the Transition towards a new normality’ on Tuesday 28 April.
 It is currently taking place over four phases.

-The prime minister said the plan to relax the restrictions would be ‘gradual, flexible and adaptive’.
-The de-escalation to ‘a new normality’ officially started on Monday 4 May and will last eight weeks, until the end of June.
+Sánchez said the plan to relax the restrictions would be ‘gradual, flexible and adaptive’.
+The de-escalation to ‘a new normality’ officially started on Monday 4 May and will last up to eight weeks, until the end of June.

-On 20 May, the Spanish Congress voted to extend the ‘state of alarm’ for a fifth time until 7 June.
+On 3 June, the Spanish Congress voted to extend the ‘state of alarm’ for a sixth and final time until 21 June.
 The ‘state of alarm’ is in place whilst the country also continues with the plan of lifting lockdown restrictions.
-Sánchez has now announced that he is seeking a sixth and final two-week extension of the ‘state of alarm’ until 21 June (Please see our report of 31 May: Pedro Sánchez seeks final, ‘lighter’ extension to ‘state of alarm’)

 The four phase de-escalation measures depend on the on-going progress across the different regions of Spain to combat Coronavirus.

-Each region of Spain needs to meet specific epidemiological criteria and the lifting of restrictions depends on the ability to maintain sufficient capacity in intensive care unit facilities, in case there is a sudden increase of infections again.
+Each region of Spain has been required to meet specific epidemiological criteria and maintain sufficient capacity in intensive care unit facilities, in case there is a sudden increase of infections again.

-Each region also needs to have the ability to carry out PCR tests on all suspected cases, as well as being able to isolate them and test all their contacts.
+Each region has also been required to have the ability to carry out PCR tests on all suspected cases, as well as being able to isolate them and test all their contacts.

 In section 3 below, we summarise the main measures that are being relaxed across Spain during each phase.
 We update this information as and when any new measures are officially announced.